noi-techpark/webcomp-routeplanner/README.md

 # ROUTEPLANNER

-This project contains all the webcomponents of the greenmobility project.
+This project contains all the web components of the greenmobility project.
 You can find all the information about it on the official website [https://www.greenmobility.bz.it/it/](https://www.greenmobility.bz.it/it/).

 ## Why

 IDM wants to break up, in reusable and independent components, its website.
-Using those webcomponents a developer can integrate every website with ready to use and up to date data.
+Using those web components a developer can integrate every website with ready to use and up to date data.

 ## Choices

-To create more structured and mantainable webcomponents we have used [Polymer](https://www.polymer-project.org/), more specifically the [lit-element](https://lit-element.polymer-project.org/) implementation.
+To create more structured and maintainable web components we have used [Polymer](https://www.polymer-project.org/), more specifically the [lit-element](https://lit-element.polymer-project.org/) implementation.

-Using [lerna](https://github.com/lerna/lerna) we can manage all the components as monolith repository but splitted in packages.
+Using [lerna](https://github.com/lerna/lerna) we can manage all the components as monolith repository but divided in packages.

 So the project can benefit of: